Suchismita-Deb/Suchismita-Deb.github.io/content/post/Spring/Kafka/ProjectHandsOn/Fundamental.md

 Topic: demo_topic_1     Partition: 0    Leader: 0       Replicas: 0     Isr: 0  Elr: N/A        LastKnownElr: N/A
 ```

+One health topic should have value 1.
+Partition: 0    Leader: 1    Replicas: 1    Isr: 1
+It is 0 means kafka br

 Kafka Consumer offset is one software where we need to add the port and then can see the topic details.
 {{< figure src="/images/Spring/Kafka/KafkaConsumerOffset.png" alt="KafkaConsumerOffset" caption="Kafka Consumer Offset Cluster." >}}
 In Offset Explorer connect the cluster.